Mia Skäringer: Solsidan success

 During early 2009, Skäringer starred in the hit television show Solsidan along with Felix Herngren, Johan Rheborg and Josephine Bornebusch.
 Skäringer stated that she and Herngren had never met before "but found each other from the start and co-operated like a team which doesn't happen very often in comedy".
 The first episode of Solsidan was watched by 1.8 million viewers and was broadcast by TV4 making it the most-watched programme of the day in Sweden.
 And in March 2010 a second season was announced, which premiered in January 2011.
 Many other known names in comedy asked to be in it after the success of the first season.

 Other ventures

 In 1997, Skäringer appeared on the radio program Bossanova on Swedish radio P3 along with Klara Zimmergren.
 They also joined the radio programme Frank and Sommarsalva and their own radio programme Roll on.
 The final episode was broadcast in January 2007.

 After that, the duo started working on their first comedy show on television, later named Mia & Klara.
 It was viewed by 610,000 viewers in its premiere episode.
 The programme continued, as season 2 of Mia & Klara was viewed by more than a million viewers on average for each episode.

+In 2023, Skäringer along with Hampus Nessvold did the stage show ”Just idag mår vi bra”.